Ten easily accessible great hikes, along Kananaskis Trail west of Calgary, Alberta, Canada.

 8. Rawson Lake

-The hike to Rawson Lake branches off from the south shore of Upper Kananaskis Lake and leads up to another lakeshore hike with amazing views of Mount Sarrail, and over the Kananaskis Lakes if you climb to the ridge on the far side.
+The hike to Rawson Lake branches off from the south shore of Upper Kananaskis Lake and leads up to another lakeshore hike with amazing views of Mount Sarrail, and over the Kananaskis Lakes when you climb to the the top of the ridge on the far side.

 10. Ptarmigan Cirque